Coimbatore: Economy

-Coimbatore is a major centre for the manufacture of automotive components in India with car manufacturers Maruti Udyog and Tata Motors sourcing up to 30%, of their automotive components from the city.
+Coimbatore is a major center for the manufacture of automotive components in India with car manufacturers Maruti Udyog and Tata Motors sourcing up to 30%, of their automotive components from the city.
 G.D.
 Naidu developed India's first indigenous motor in 1937.
 India's first indigenously developed diesel engine for cars was manufactured in the city in 1972.
 The city is also a major centre for small auto component makers catering to the automobile industry, from personal to commercial and farm vehicles.
-The city contributes to about 75% of the 1 lakh total monthly output of wet grinders in India.
+The city contributes to about 75% of the 100,000 total monthly output of wet grinders in India.
 The industry employs 70,000 people and had a yearly turnover of ₹28 billion in 2015.
 The term "Coimbatore Wet Grinder" has been given a Geographical indication.

 Coimbatore is also referred to as "the Pump City" as it supplies nearly 50% of India's requirements of motors and pumps.
-Coimbatores largest pump manufacturer CRI pumps, contributes a lot towards the "pump city" status of coimbatore.
 The city is one of the largest exporters of jewellery renowned for diamond cutting, cast and machine made jewellery.
 There are about 3,000 jewellery manufacturers employing over 40,000 goldsmiths.
 Coimbatore has a large number of poultry farms and is a major producer of chicken eggs.
 The city contributes to nearly 95% of processed chicken meat exports.
 Coimbatore has some of the country's oldest flour mills and these mills which cater to all the southern states, have a combined grinding capacity of more than 50,000 MT per month.
 The hospitality industry has seen a growth in the 21st century with new upscale hotels being set up.
-Coimbatore is the largest non-metro city for e-commerce in South India.